Office project training program. Microsoft Project Online Training

 Basic training requirements:

 Topic 1.
 Projects and project management.
-Project creation.
+Creating a project.

 Project stages